With other responders, OHC personnel come out to on-site

 We can see you initially for chronic illnesses, but would suggest a follow-up with your primary care physician since it usually entails laboratory tests and trying to find an effective medication for your problem.
 Examples of chronic illness include chronic skin rashes, migraine headaches, psychological problems, and substance abuse problems.
 We can, however, monitor your blood pressure and give you an EKG if you have chronic chest pain.
 Please see your primary care physician if you require regular prescriptions.

-OHC will do work-site evaluations (including advice on how to re-arrange your workstation).
+OHC will do work-site evaluations (including advice on how to

 For tips and programs for download for ergonomic help, please visit

 our ergonomic webpage.